-- Submit the original copy of the application
+- Submit the original copy of the application.

-- Submit a photocopy of the Alaska driver’s license or Identification Card of the patient and caregivers.
+- Submit a photocopy of the Alaska driver’s license or identification card of the patient and caregivers.

-- Caregivers must be at least 21 years of age and be a permanent resident of Alaska
+- Caregivers must be at least 21 years of age and be a permanent resident of Alaska.

-- Caregivers must be listed by the patient as either the primary caregiver or an alternate caregiver
+- Caregivers must be listed by the patient as either the primary caregiver or an alternate caregiver.

 Alaska laws require that all cannabis offered for sale in licensed stores be tested by state-licensed testing facilities.
 Licensed cultivation and processing facilities are responsible for submitting all cannabis products for testing.